RobHolme/HL7-Powershell-Module/readme.md

 __-Encoding \<string\>__: Specify the character encoding used when sending the message.
 Supports "UTF-8" or "ISO-8859-1" (Western European).
 Defaults to "UTF-8" if parameter not supplied.

 __-UseTLS__: Secure the connection to the remote host via TLS.
 Requires the remote host to support TLS.
+Experimetal, not widely tested.

 ## Remove-HL7Identifiers
 Removes names, addresses and other personally identifiable details from a HL7 v2.x Message.